Munyon Island: Kayaking

 The island has no bathrooms, but it does have picnic tables and grills.

 Wildlife

 Wildlife on and around Munyon Island includes blue sea grass, great blue heron, and little blue heron.
-The waters contain mojarras, sardines, mullet, pinfish, sting rays, nurse sharks, manate, turtles, blue crabs, hermit crabs, horseshoe crabs and snapper.
+The waters contain mojarras, sardines, mullet, pinfish, sting rays, nurse sharks, manatees, turtles, blue crabs, hermit crabs, horseshoe crabs and snapper.
 The iguana has made a home here and is now prolific.
 The seagrasses surrounding Munyon Island should be treated with care, there can be fines levied if the grass is damaged.